Rahul7874/Rahul7874/README.md

     <i>- I'm a Full Stack Web Developer skilled in MERN stack who focuses on writing clean, elegant and efficient code.</i>
 </h3>
 <h3>
-    <i>- I have a clear, logical mind with a practical approach to problem-solving and a drive to see things through to completion.
-I have work experience in multiple project and clone project with team collaboration.
-I am eager to learn, I enjoy overcoming challenges, and I have a genuine interest in Software Development and making organisations successful..</i>
+    <i>- Aspiring full-stack developer with a specialization in MERN stack.
+Possesses the ability to understand business requirements to translate them into technical requirements.
+A quick learner, eager to work in a challenging environment, and proactive in time management.</i>
 </h3>
 <h3>
     <i>-Currently looking for an opportunity to enhance my skills</i>